 In terms of disaster response more broadly, several institutions function at a global level.
 The UN Office for the Coordination of Humanitarian Affairs (UNOCHA) is responsible for ensuring that aid reaches affected areas promptly and that aid agencies do not duplicate efforts – and it can liaise with multiple governments (Coppola, 2006).
-The World Meteorological Organisation fulfils an intergovernmental role in providing scientific and technical support in climate-related disasters (Auld, 2008).
+The World Meteorological Organisation (WMO) fulfils an intergovernmental role in providing scientific and technical support in climate-related disasters (Auld, 2008).
 It has a strong interest in multi-hazard early warning systems, but strongly focusses on hydrometeorological events (Zschau and Küppers, 2013).
-For volcanological scientific advice, however, there is no obvious international agency to coordinate cross-border eruptive crises (with the exception of aviation hazard(Tupper et al., 2007) – discussed below).
+For volcanological scientific advice, however, there is no obvious international agency to coordinate cross-border eruptive crises (with the exception of aviation hazard, where international cooperation is well established (Tupper et al., 2007)).

-Painter and Jeffrey (2009)Agnew (2004); Agnew and Muscarà (2012)Transboundary crises
+This paper offers an overview of challenges that surround volcanoes on or close to international borders.
+It considers volcanic crises in particular, but also deals with long-term management challenges, including the establishment of effective monitoring networks and the management of volcanic areas.
+The management of volcanic risk in general involves diverse boundary-crossings, including between disciplines, policy domains (such as air quality/health, civil defence, tourism and mining), and between institutions (such as the mandates of geological surveys and civil protection institutions).
+Terminology in this paper will follow the conventions of geopolitics and political geography (for an introduction to political geography, see Painter and Jeffrey (2009).
+See also Agnew (2004); Agnew and Muscarà (2012)).
+Sovereign countries will be referred to as nations or nation-states.
+Groups of nation-states that are spatially close to each other (such as Western Europe, Latin America) will be referred to as regions.
+Territories that remain controlled by another power in a colonial or remotely governed configuration will be referred to as “externally governed”.Transboundary crises